Dav082004/ElectroConecta-Database/README.md

-Based on the SQL script, the database for the company ElectroConecta includes several tables for managing electronic sales.
-Below is a draft for the README file in English:

----

 # ElectroConecta Database

 This project contains the SQL Server database schema for ElectroConecta, a company that sells electronic products.
 The database is designed to handle various aspects of the business, including customers, employees, inventory, and sales transactions.